 To Prepare Paratha Filling (This can be done in 2 methods)

 - In a food processor, add cooked kidney beans, coriander leaves, ginger, onions, cumin powder, chilli powder, garam masala, salt and whizz until the kidney beans is mashed and the rest of the ingredients are well combined.
-Heat oil in a pan, add the kidney beans mixture, lemon juice and cook for a few minutes until any water left is evaporated.
+Heat oil in a frying pan, add the kidney beans mixture, lemon juice and cook for a few minutes until any water left is evaporated.

 - Heat Oil in a pan, add onion, ginger paste and sauté for 2 minutes.
-Add the mashed kidney beans, spice powders, lemon juice, salt to the pan and cook until well combined.
+Add the mashed kidney beans, spice powders, lemon juice, salt to the frying pan and cook until well combined.

 How to make Rajma Paratha